1. Secure Boot

 User can also change the Device Administration

-values directly from secure_cgf.xml
+values directly in the file secure_cgf.xml

 by modifying the corresponding XML entries.